 - 1. Intramural Sports Fields - 2.
 Residence Hall rooms, lobbies, lounges, and immediate adjacent property - 3.
 Academic Buildings (except for certain designated/registered areas for special purposes) - 4.
-Strawberry Stadium (except for certain designated/registered areas) - 5.
-Other athletic fields and facilities. - 6.
-Coliseum and Pavilion
+Other athletic fields and facilities

-No student organization alcohol event whether on or off campus, may be advertised, nor may guests be invited, until that event has been approved by the Assistant Vice President for Student Affairs
+No student organization alcohol event whether on or off campus, may be advertised, nor may guests be invited, until that event has been approved by the Assistant Vice President for Student Affairs.